 It is also possible to own a share of freehold.
 You will own the leasehold of the property as described above but will also own a share of the freehold.
 Usually this is where the various flat owners within a building come together and buy the freehold.
 The various flat owners then each own a share of the freehold.
 It is important to note that you will still own the leasehold but you will have more control as you will also own part of the freehold.
 It is a common misconception that owning a share of the freehold means you won't have a lease but this is incorrect.

 If you own a leasehold property it's often possible to buy the freehold of your property or extend the lease.
 For more details see our page on Leasehold Enfranchisement.

 What Is Meant By The Term 'Caveat Emptor'?

 The literal translation of 'caveat emptor' is - 'let the buyer beware'.
 Simply put, it refers to the principle that the buyer is responsible for knowing what they are buying.

 This is especially important in property transactions as large sums of money are involved.
 The complexity of much of the paperwork means it is crucial to have experts on hand to review everything in advance and give you the right advice, so that you can make the most informed decision when buying your first property.

 For more information on the house-buying process, see our page on Buying a Property.
-Or alternatively, call on 0330 123 0068 to speak to one of our team today – the first consultation is free.
+Or alternatively, call on 0330 123 0068 to speak to one of our team today.